keploy/community-blog/clz28qkep000q08miax4o1sd8.md

 ---

-Have you ever wondered about the magic behind software development that ensures everything works perfectly?
-Two of the key methodologies that developers swear by are TDD and BDD.
-While they may seem quite similar at first glance—both emphasizing testing and collaboration—there are some fascinating differences between them.

-Think of TDD as a developer's best friend, focusing on making sure the code does exactly what it's supposed to.
-It uses programming language-specific frameworks to keep everything in check.
-BDD, on the other hand, takes a step back and looks at the bigger picture, concentrating on how the entire system behaves from a user's perspective.

-***Let's dive into the world of TDD and BDD***, exploring their unique approaches and how they can transform the way you develop software!
+TDD refers to Test Driven Development and BDD refers to Behavior Driven Development; are fairly similar development approaches that both emphasize testing and collaboration, yet have major differences.

+TDD is more developer-centric, revolving around code correctness, with programming language-specific frameworks.
+On the other hand, BDD is more user-centric and revolves more around system behavior.
+In this article, we will explore in-depth what is tdd vs bdd.
+So, let's dive in!

 ## What is TDD?

-TDD refers to **<mark>Test Driven Development</mark>**<mark>,</mark> which involves writing automated tests before writing the code.
+TDD refers to [**<mark>Test Driven Development</mark>**](https://keploy.io/blog/community/test-driven-development-guide)<mark>,</mark> which involves writing automated tests before writing the code.
 The results from these automated tests provide insights for the developer to improve their code.
 TDD is a more focused and disciplined approach to development, and is itself a way to provide continuous feedback for faster bug identification and debugging.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1720583256280/9aeb4d92-961a-4ff8-8bdb-ea902f44b750.png align="center")